 1. Bait and Switch

 This is the most common type of auto transport scam by far.
 In this scam, the fake company will offer you a really low price to take care of transporting your car.
-They will then contact you when the date gets closer and ask for more money because of some supposed change to gas prices or other factors that might impact the drive.
+They will then contact you when the date gets closer and ask for more money.
+They’ll say this is because of some supposed change to gas prices or other factors that might impact the drive.

 You will never be asked by a quality transport company to pay more after you have agreed to a quoted price and these scams can sometimes turn into actual theft of your car as well as the down payment that you might have put down for the trip.

-This is a very sneaky scam that can happen if you are in a hurry to move your car and don’t look into the details of the auto transport that you have agreed to.
+This is a very sneaky scam that can happen if you are in a hurry to move your car.
+It also happens if you don’t look into the details of the auto transport that you have agreed to.
 The most common feature of this scam is that the quote will be very low.
 These people might show up with a single-car trailer and take your car.
 They will then reach out to you a few days later and say that they have to be paid an additional fee to release your car to you.

 This scam basically takes your car hostage until you pay the money that is being demanded.
 Your car may not even have been hauled very far from your location and you will almost always have to go back home or to a whole different state to pick your car up after you have gotten the authorities involved or alternately paid the rest of the money that the scammers are demanding.